Skip to content

 The main idea, when proving validity of a batch, is for the oldAccInputHash and its corresponding newAccInputHash to match accordingly.

-Such a validity proof is not ideal in view of its storage-fee implications in Ethereum.
+Such a validity proof is not ideal in view of its storage cost in Ethereum.

-The Polygon zkEVM’s strategy to reducing the size of the ultimate validity proof is by implementing a recursive aggregation of hundreds of batch proofs into one.
+The Polygon zkEVM’s strategy to reducing the size of the ultimate validity proof is by implementing a recursive aggregation of many batch proofs into one.

 As previously mentioned,